Last Updated on September 6, 2023 by Tim Wells

 Turn on and Configure Subtitles in Plex

-Once the subtitles are either loaded into Plex or stitched into the video, you can access them whenever you need them.
+Once the subtitles are loaded into Plex or stitched into the video, you can access them whenever needed.

 You can switch the subtitles on by default if you want the subtitles to load automatically.